ids/cluster-builder-cloud/README.md

 The original [cluster-builder](github.com/ids/cluster-builder) project became a bit bloated, and with VMWare struggling to find a footing in the new world, it was deprecated in 2020.
 The best bits from the concept have been cherry picked into this new lightweight cloud based approach.

 There are a lot of great K8s offerings among the major cloud providers, but none really well suited for the developer or DevOps professional wanting to play or go a bit deeper into K8s.

-And there is nothing quite like building your own clusters from scratch for developing a better understanding of the platform and digging into the architecture.
+And there is nothing quite like building your own `Kubernetes clusters` from scratch.

-This simple little _IaC_ codebase is intended to forkable and immediately hackable for just that purpose.
+This simple little _IaC_ codebase is intended to be forkable and immediately hackable for just that purpose.
+It's all very fresh and barebones, but should be easily extendable.

-> Of course there is always a locally run k8s, like `microK8s`, which is very easy to get up and running... great for development, but not quite the same for infrastructure as a true `kubeadm` based cluster.
+> There is always `microK8s`, which is very easy to get up and running... great for development, but not quite the same for as a true `kubeadm` based cluster for hacking and gitops.

 In this approach, we use:

 1) Packer to build the AWS Ubuntu 20.22 Server based Node AMI
 2) Terraform to create the AWS EC2 resources required
 3) Ansible to provision the EC2 Instances with Kubernetes

-> And when you are done experimenting, a simple `terraform destory` will save you large AWS bills :)

 ## Tools Required: